-…and we reached The Glasshouse on the Ganges vomit laden (I told you to read Part I didn’t I?
+…and we reached The Glasshouse on the Ganges dripping in vomit (I told you to read Part I didn’t I?
 Now look, you’ve missed out on all the fun.
 Go back and read it now).

 Reaching our destination – for the next two days – refreshed, even after a 7-hour car journey, that too just after lunch hour, was as good as road-trips can get.
 I did have some concerns throughout the drive about our reservations as the booking hadn’t gone smoothly.